Nonlinear PDEs with modulated dispersion IV: normal form approach and unconditional uniqueness: Unconditional uniqueness for the modulated cubic NLS

-\noi for some $0 < \tau \le T$, $\ft \vv (\cdot, n)$ is a $C^1$-function in $t$ for each fixed $n \in \Z^*$, which is a key point in justifying the formal computations in deriving the normal form equation \eqref{xNLS5}; see also~\cite{GKO, OW}.
-We omit details of the proof of Theorem~\ref{THM:UU4}.
+\noi for some $0 < \tau \le T$, $\ft \uu (\cdot, n)$ is a $C^1$-function in $t$ for each fixed $n \in \Z$, which is a key point in justifying the formal computations in deriving the normal form equation \eqref{xNLS5}; see also~\cite{GKO, OW}.
+Since this is standard, we omit details of the proof of Theorem~\ref{THM:UU4}.

-The boundedness of $\Rf$ in \eqref{xNLS6} follows trivially.
+The boundedness of $\RR$ in \eqref{non1} follows trivially.

-\begin{lemma} Let $\Rf$ be as in \eqref{xNLS6}.
+\begin{lemma} Let $\RR$ be as in \eqref{non1}.
 Then, given any $ s \ge 0$, we have

 \end{lemma}